Bejdenn/letter-din-5008/README.md

 # LaTeX Letter Template (DIN 5008)

-This is a simple LaTeX template for creating letters that conform to the German DIN 5008 standard.
+This is a simple LaTeX template for creating letters that conform to the German DIN 5008 standard, from the the year 2020.
 It is based on the KOMA-Script `scrlttr2` class.

 ## Installation